 \begin{lemma}{\cite{smith_MonotoneDynamicalSystems_2008}} The system~\eqref{eq:system} is monotone if and only if $\frac{\partial f}{\partial x_i} \geq 0$ for each entry $x_i, (i=1,...,n)$ of $x\in\mathbb{R}^n$.
 Specially, if the system~\eqref{eq:system} is linear -- i.e., $f(x) = A x$ for some $A \in \real^{n \times n}$, then it is monotone if and only if each entry $A_{ij}, (i,j\in[n])$ of the matrix $A$ satisfies that $A_{ij}\geq 0$. \end{lemma}

-\paragraph*{Lyapunov functions.} The system \eqref{eq:system} is \emph{globally asymptotically stable} (or \emph{stable} for short), if and only if it has a (discrete-time) Lyapunov function $V(x)$ \cite{khalil_NonlinearSystems_2002}.
+The system \eqref{eq:system} is \emph{globally asymptotically stable} (or \emph{stable} for short), if it has a (discrete-time) Lyapunov function $V(x)$~\cite{khalil_NonlinearSystems_2002}.
 Suppose that $x = 0$ is the stable point of the system (i.e., $f(0) = 0$) in general, a stable point $x_0$ can be moved to $0$ by substituting $x$ with $x - x_0$ in the system \eqref{eq:system}.
 Then $V(x)$ should satisfy the \emph{Lyapunov condition} that

 The Lyapunov function can be viewed as a `potential' with zero value at the stable point and positive values elsewhere.
 For stable systems, since the \emph{discrete Lie derivative} $V\left(f(x)\right) - V(x)$ is negative, the (positive) value of the Lyapunov function should decrease along the system path so that it finally converges to zero at the stable point.
-For monotone stable systems, the Lyapunov function can always be written as the maximum of scalar functions~\cite{smith_MonotoneDynamicalSystems_2008} -- there exist scalar functions $V_i: \real \to \real$ such~that
+For monotone stable systems, the Lyapunov function can always be written as the maximum of scalar functions~\cite{smith_MonotoneDynamicalSystems_2008}.
+That is, there exist scalar functions $V_i: \real \to \real$ such~that

-\eqref{eq:monotone Lyapunov} provides a foundation of our technique to efficiently learn Lyapunov function of $\hat{f}$ by an~NN~$\hat{V}$.
+This provides a foundation for our technique to efficiently learn the Lyapunov function of $\hat{f}$ by FNNs.